Shopify · Multi-Currency

 The bottom line: Automated collections use rules to organize products dynamically, but multi-currency operations require architecture that maintains consistency across stores.

 Smart collections automatically include matching products based on selection conditions you define, supporting up to 60 conditions per collection.
 These conditions target product tags, product title, vendor, price, weight, stock status, and variants.
-Unlike manual collections where you choose individually which items to include, automated collections continuously evaluate your catalog and include only the products that match criteria.

 Inventory conditions need regional alignment.
 Collections filtering for stock availability must account for regional fulfillment.
 A particular product might be available in your US warehouse but out of stock in Europe, requiring separate collections to display accurate availability.
-The default behavior shows all matching items, but you decide what stock levels trigger inclusion or exclusion.

 3. The PIM Solution for Automating Global Product Organization